Nillows/EmbyActorReorder/README.md

 - **Installs Required Packages**: Automatically installs all necessary Python packages from `requirements.txt` to ensure that all dependencies needed by the script are available within the virtual environment.
 - **Runs the Python Script**: Executes the script that:
   - Asks for the file directory containing your `.nfo` files. (e.g., `C:\Users\thomw\Desktop\tvshows`)
-  - Allows you to reorder the actors listed in each `tvshow.nfo` file found in the given directory.
+  - Allows you to reorder the actors listed in each `.nfo` file found in the given directory.
   - Optionally lets you provide full or partial reordering.
   - Locks the data after reordering to prevent other processes from overwriting the changes.
 - **Deactivates the Virtual Environment**: After running the script, it deactivates the environment and returns to the original state.